CBT Snapshot: Using Cognitive Behavior Therapy for Phobias

 Steve was a 9-year-old boy who was overwhelmingly afraid of spiders.
 Until about a year ago, this didn’t present much of a problem.
 However, he really wanted to attend a summer sleep-away camp but was too afraid to go because he was worried about seeing spiders in the woods and – even worse – in his tent!
 Steve’s parents sought the expertise of a CBT therapist.

-Luckily, there is considerable support for the efficacy of using Cognitive Behavior Therapy (CBT) approaches to treat phobias.
+Luckily, there is considerable support for the efficacy of using CBT approaches to treat phobias.
 During the early part of treatment, the therapist used a variety of techniques – all of which are well-established treatments.
 These include:

 - Modeling appropriate behaviors.
 During the process of exposure therapy, the therapist modeled appropriate responses to the spider, which even included having Steve watch the spider crawl on her!